Leitech

 Metrologist using optical measurement equipment — thread inspection data and GR&R verification.

-Gage R&R (Repeatability and Reproducibility) A statistical measure of how much variation in your measurement results comes from the gage and the operator versus the actual part.
-The Leitech telescoping sleeve delivers the same reading every time — dramatically improving GR&R versus turn-counting or caliper methods.
+Gage R&R (Repeatability and Reproducibility) is a statistical measure that assesses how much variation in your measurement results originates from the gage and the operator compared to the actual part.
+The Leitech COMBI Gage, with its telescoping sleeve, consistently delivers the same reading every time, significantly enhancing Gage R&R compared to traditional turn-counting or caliper methods, particularly in the context of precision measurement.

-NIST-Traceable A measurement that can be traced through an unbroken chain of calibrations to national standards.
-Required for aerospace, defense, and medical device quality audits.
-Every Leitech instrument is calibrated to FED-STD-H28 and ISO 1502.
+NIST-Traceable measurement ensures that results can be traced through an unbroken chain of calibrations to national standards, which is crucial for quality audits in aerospace, defense, and medical device industries.
+Every Leitech instrument is meticulously calibrated to meet FED-STD-H28 and ISO 1502 standards, ensuring reliable depth calibration.

-SPC (Statistical Process Control) A method of quality control using statistical analysis of measurement data to monitor and control a manufacturing process.
-The Leitech Digi-COMBI and DMG output actual numerical depth values directly to SPC software via RS232 or wireless connection.
+SPC (Statistical Process Control) is a quality control method that utilizes statistical analysis of measurement data to monitor and control manufacturing processes.
+The Leitech Digi-COMBI and DMG facilitate this by outputting actual numerical depth values directly to SPC software via RS232 or a wireless connection.

 Process Terms